-On the outskirts of Brendan Byrne Forest, Crestwood 6 has an established reputation as a friendly neighborhood.
-It includes 1,141 resale attached and single-family homes with a large number of models to pick from.
+On the outskirts of Brendan Byrne Forest, Crestwood Village 6 has an established reputation as a friendly neighborhood.
+It includes 1,141 resale attached and single-family homes with a large number of models to choose from.
 The homes are all single-level, sized from 537 to over 1,800 square feet with one to two bedrooms and bathrooms as well as designated parking spots or garages.
 Features like fireplaces, breakfast nooks, new appliances, and sunrooms give these homes a comfortable and contemporary feel.
 The HOA fee provides for trash removal, lawn care, and roof repair.

 Deerfield Hall is the community clubhouse, and it has activity and game rooms, an exercise room, a catering kitchen, a ballroom, bocce and shuffleboard, and a library.
 There’s also a community bus for homeowners to use.
 The long list of clubs and activities includes line dancing, chair yoga, bowling, art classes, movie nights, and travel club.